ipclucas/JekyllTest/docs/getting-started/ios.md

 ---

 ## Processing a Payment
 At this point, your Xcode project should be configured and ready to use the QuantumPay libraries.
-This next section will take you through some initial setup and all the way to processing a payment.
+This next section will take you through some initial setup all the way to processing a payment.

 ### Initialize the SDKs
 First, initialize the SDKs with valid keys provided by Infinite Peripherals.
 This is a required step before you are able to use other functions from the SDKs.
+If you do not have these keys yet, please contact Infinite Peripherals.

 ```swift
 // Create tenant
 let tenant = Tenant(hostKey: "Host key", tenantKey: "Tenant key")